tworzenieweb/broken-icu-test/README.md

 It was tested with version 58.2 without success.

 Also attached php file using pecl intl library that has the same issue.

+If you run:

+`php numberFormatterTest.php`

+You will receive:

+$45
+€45.00
+45 €
+45,00 $US

+Which is wrong since FRACTION_DIGITS is set to 0.